 Later, Keith felt God’s call, “For you, the cross is never to be a symbol of protest, but a symbol of reconciliation; I want you to be a ‘pilgrim of peace’ and a messenger of My love.”

-Keith says, ”This walk has not been a walk of faith … but God’s grace, in spite of my weaknesses, fears, and inabilities.
+Keith says, “This walk has not been a walk of faith … but God’s grace, in spite of my weaknesses, fears, and inabilities.
 I don’t have a ministry!
 Jesus does!
+It’s His ministry in my life, to my life, and I pray, through my life!
 I only want to be the kind of vessel that He can use to reach a lost and hurting world.
 It’s His ministry in our lives and through our lives touching this world.
 I’m not an evangelist or missionary — I’m simply a pilgrim.
 I only want to follow Jesus.”

 “I love God and I love the people of the world.
 To me, ministry is simply the overflow of a life lived in love with Jesus.
 I feel that Jesus has many servants but very few friends.
 It’s one thing to be called a friend; it’s another to actually be a friend.
 I want to be His friend.
 I believe that His heart breaks for the lost and hurting of this world.
 I know that one day He’ll wipe away every tear from our eyes, but we have an opportunity to wipe away the tears from His eyes by loving others and reaching out to them.
 I want to put a smile on His face!”